Biotechnological Applications of Peruvian Plants and Microorganisms - A CodonCode Aligner User Showcase

 Her projects involve studies of:

-- pharamcological effects and bioactive compounds
+- pharmacological effects and bioactive compounds

 - enzyme production